A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

-This is a remarkable result, because our scalar field shows the distribution of a thermal field which is in general produced by coupling the field to a Langevin like process.
-A classical field, coupled to a Gaussian noise, would show an equipartition of energy of $k_B T$ for every mode.
+This is a remarkable result, because our scalar field shows the distribution of a thermal field which usually is archived by coupling the field to a heatbath via a Langevin-like process.
+A classical field, coupled to Gaussian noise, would show an equipartition of energy of $\frac{1}{2} k_B T$ for every degree of freedom.
 However, integrating over all modes leads to the famous classical ultraviolet catastrophe.
-In our case, the field shows a slightly different distribution of energy on the modes as shown in figure \ref{fig:equilibriumBox:spectrumKineticEnergy}.
-For large wavelengths, the modes have an equipartition of energy, for small wavelengths the modes are strongly suppressed by the soft cutoff.
-This cutoff is due to the same mechanism as discussed in (\ref{eq:cuttofSigma}) and (\ref{eq:cuttofSigma2}).
-The finite size of the interaction volume lead to a smeared distribution of energy which is transferred to different modes.
-However, no modes which are much smaller than the interaction volume can be excited.
+In our case, the field shows a slightly different distribution of energy over the modes as shown in figure \ref{fig:equilibriumBox:spectrumKineticEnergy}.
+For large wavelengths, the modes are populated according to the equipartition theorem; for small wavelengths the modes are strongly suppressed by the soft cutoff given by (\ref{eq:cuttofSigma}) and (\ref{eq:cuttofSigma2}).
+The finite extension of the interaction volume leads to a smeared distribution of energy which is transferred to different modes.
+However, no modes with a wavelength much smaller than the extension of the interaction volume can be excited.
 The shape of the interaction parameterization (\ref{eq:parameterization:gauss3D}) is directly reflected in the spectrum of the kinetic energy, as can be seen by the analytic line in the figure.
-The effective width of the interaction $\sigma_{\textrm{eff}}$ in figure \ref{fig:equilibriumBox:spectrumKineticEnergy} is given by
+The effective extension of the interaction volume $\sigma_{\textrm{eff}}$ in Fig.\ \ref{fig:equilibriumBox:spectrumKineticEnergy} is given by